biocore/scikit-bio-rfcs/active/003-seq-feature.md

 This will ease the process of updating and deleting interval/features from the `IntervalMetadata` object.

 ## `BoundFeature` object structure
-This object is a mutable object, that contains attributes (i.e. `name`, `function`, `strand`, ...) as well as a list of intervals.
-This object would have a [weakref](https://docs.python.org/3/library/weakref.html) to the corresponding interval object in the `IntervalTree`.
-So if the intervals within `BoundFeature` are updated, the intervals within the `IntervalTree` are updated.
+This object is a *mutable* object, that contains attributes (i.e. `name`, `function`, `strand`, ...) as well as a list of intervals.
+This object would have a [weakref](https://docs.python.org/3/library/weakref.html) to the corresponding interval object in the `IntervalTree`.  if the intervals within `BoundFeature` are updated, the intervals within the `IntervalTree` are updated.
 We will probably want to have a reserved keyword for `intervals` in the `BoundFeature` object.
 For instance, if we wanted to grab all of the intervals associated with a features, we should be able to run something as follows
 ```python
 f = BoundFeature([1, (4, 7)], gene='sagA', function='toxin')
 f.intervals